Open-LLM-VTuber

 - Whisper (local)

 - Groq Whisper (API Key required).
-This is a hosted Whisper endpoint, which is fast and has a generous free limit every day.
+This is a hosted Whisper endpoint.
+It's fast and has a generous free limit every day.

 - Azure Speech Recognition (API Key required)